 Know that many members of the Middlebury community are here to help you.
 As FYS Program Director, I will be available to support you over email or by phone all during the academic year.
-Please do not hesitate to reach out to me. (fysd@middlebury.edu)
+Please do not hesitate to reach out to me. (fysd@middlebury.edu) In February (Orientation Week), you will meet with your Pre-Major Advisor, who is your FYS Instructor.
+You will also benefit from the assistance of a support team, including:

-Starting in December, you will receive communication and guidance from your FYS instructor/advisor, and in February, you will benefit from the assistance of other support teams, including:
+your Orientation Leaders: Older Middlebury students remember what it was like to be new here.
+Those hired to serve as Orientation leaders have been trained to help you navigate much of the uncertainty that comes with beginning life in college.
+You will meet with your Orientation leaders every day during Orientation Week, and they will continue to be a resource for you once the semester officially begins.

-- your Feb Orientation leaders: Older Middlebury students remember what it was like to be new here.
-Those hired to serve as Orientation leaders have been trained to help you navigate much of the uncertainty that comes with beginning life in College.
-You will meet with your Orientation leaders every day during Orientation Week, and they will continue to be a resource for you once the semester officially begins. - 2) your First-Year Dean: Your Dean provides guidance on how to navigate the First-Year at Middlebury and will be your main point of contact and support for questions around college process and policies.
+your First-Year Dean: Sabrina Duran, your Dean provides guidance on the whole first-year experience and will be your main point of contact and support for questions around college processes and policies.

 These good folks will be connected to your First-Year Seminar.
-As a result, you will have a chance to meet with them early on as well as regular opportunities to stay engaged with them, so that you will be able to take best advantage of all the sources of support they provide throughout the academic year.
+As a result, you will have a chance to meet with them early on as well as have regular opportunities to stay engaged with them, so that you will be able to take best advantage of all the sources of support they provide throughout the academic year.